AdmiralCloud/ac-sanitizer/README.md

-string | minLength (int), maxLength (int)| base64 | | Checks if a string is base64 encoded, optional with field option "convert" (to string) integer \| string |  | Value can be an integer OR a string
+string | minLength (int), maxLength (int)| base64 | | Checks if a string is base64 encoded, optional with field option "convert" (to string) integer \| string |  | Value can be an integer OR a string iso-639-1 | convert | With convert = nativeName you can retrieve the native name of the given ISO string iso-639-2 | convert | With convert = nativeName you can retrieve the native name of the given ISO string

 ## Links